Floppy444/FiveMSpooferV1/README.md

 Simple Spoofer Made with Python :)

+You Will Need to run the Programme as Admin for this to Work!.

 i left BasicUI.py inside the file as this spoofer is built with tkinter.

 what is tkinter? tkinter is a Standard GUI Library for Python.